-The Reason Foundation is a Libertarian group that purports to advance “free society by developing, applying, and promoting libertarian principles, including individual liberty, free markets, and the rule of law.”
+The Reason Foundation is a libertarian 501(c)(3) nonprofit organization founded in 1978 that describes itself as advancing “free society by developing, applying, and promoting libertarian principles, including individual liberty, free markets, and the rule of law.”

 The Reason Public Policy Institute (RPPI) once described itself as a “division of the Los Angeles-based Reason Foundation,” although RPPI's website now redirects to the Reason Foundation's homepage and the two groups appear to have merged.